 If you have other pets in the home, do isolate the found cat as you won’t know his medical history and he may inadvertently pass on something contagious to your own pets.

-Some cats may be feral, it is not advised you attempt to catch and handle a feral cat, instead contact your local council or shelter and ask them what to do.
+Some cats may be feral, it is not advised you attempt to catch and handle a feral cat, instead contact your local council , r shelter and ask them what to do.
 Most times a humane trap will be left out to catch the cat.

 Check for identification:

 The first thing, of course, is to check to see if it has any identification around his neck.
 Obviously, if you are reading this article, the chances are that it doesn’t.
 The majority of cats today will have a microchip.
 This is a small chip that is injected under the skin at the scruff of the neck.
 Each microchip has a unique number, which is stored in a central database.
-Veterinarians and shelters have a hand held scanning device to check the cat for a chip.
-If one is found, they can then contact the database and retrieve the information on the owner.
+Veterinarians and shelters have a hand-held scanning device to check the cat for a chip.
+If the cat has a microchip, the veterinarian will be able to retrieve information on the owner.

 Print out some flyers:

-Next, print out some flyers and pass them around your neighbourhood.
-Hand some into your local veterinarian’s office, local schools, scout halls, community bulletin boards etc. Try to be as descriptive as possible.
+Next, print out some flyers and pass them around your neighbourhood along with your local veterinarian’s office, local schools, scout halls and community notice boards.
+Try to be as descriptive as possible.
 A photo is great if you can get one, as a picture really is worth a thousand words.
 Include a contact number on the flyer.
 Mobile is best as most of us have our mobile with us the majority of the time.
 Put tabs on the bottom of the flyer with your number on, so that people can rip it off and call you when they get home.

 This is a huge avenue for locating the possible owner.
 Take a photo of the cat and look for Facebook groups in your area.
 Most cities, towns, suburbs have a local Facebook group.
 Post a photo of the cat there.
 There’s a good chance even if the owner doesn’t see the photo, a friend of a friend may.
 Ask your friends to spread the word.